 - Join the Board.
 Board members must be available to attend our regularly scheduled meetings and take the lead in projects in our community.
 Check our Board Page to see our openings.
-If you would like to join the Board, please contact our President with your your interest.
+If you would like to join the Board, please contact our President with your interest.

 Regular Meeting Schedule

-Our board meets the 3rd Thursday of the month.
+Our board meets on the 3rd Thursday of the month.
 Committees meet as necessary.
 See our calendar for details.

 The North Hills West Neighborhood Council has jurisdiction over the area bounded as follows:

-- North: Devonshire Street
+- North: Lassen Street